sweatran/typora-onedark-theme/README.md

 ## To-Do

-* Add Meterial Design shadow effect to mermaid chart.
+* Add Material Design shadow effect to mermaid chart.
 * Better support for Linux.

 ## Notes

 * Only tested on Windows, Typora version 0.9.96(beta).
 * Support Windows "Unibody" style.
 * The theme should work on MacOS / Linux.
-Howerver, some effect may display improperly (e.g. checkbox).
+However, some effect may display improperly (e.g. checkbox).

 > If you have any advice or feedback, please create a new issue or contact me via email: sweatran@gmail.com